Biking India's Nubra Valley

 Breakfast, Lunch, Dinner

-Today we will navigate the world’s highest motorable world.
-This is not a small feat but it will be absolutely worth it.
-After a quick transfer from Khardung to North Pulu, the ride begins with a 14 km uphill meander along switchback roads leading to the top of Khardungla Pass (5,359 m/17,582 ft).
-Once at the top, we’ll marvel at the panoramic views of valleys and snow-capped peaks.
-As we have now reached the highest mountain peak on the trip, the only way to go is down!
-We’ll enjoy an exhilarating 39 km downhill cycle all the way back to Leh.
-We’ll spend our final evening in the city.
+Today we will navigate one of the world’s highest motorable roads.
+This is no small feat, but it will be absolutely worth the effort.
+After a quick transfer from Khardung to North Pullu, the ride begins with a 15 km uphill meander along switchback roads leading to the top of Khardung La pass (5,359 metres ASL).
+Once at the summit, we’ll marvel at the panoramic views of valleys and snow-capped peaks.
+Having reached the highest point of our journey, the only way to go is down!
+We’ll enjoy an exhilarating 37 km downhill cycle all the way back to Leh, where we spend the night one last time.

 Hotel Kanglhachen